kslhuy/CACC_UIO_simulink/Matlab/README.md

 # UIO_CACC
  Estimate Cycber-attack for CACC

+You need to dowload a solver for LMI :   https://yalmip.github.io/solver/lmilab/

 The paper using the results from simulink :<br>

 Step 1 : Run file "init_uio.m" first for initalization .<br>